-It should be noted that prosecution under the FCA does not require a specific intent to defraud.
-Deliberate ignorance or disregard for the truth or falsity of information related to a claim can make the provider liable under the law.
+It should be noted that the prosecution of Medicare and Medicaid fraud under the False Claims Act does not require a specific intent to defraud – deliberate ignorance or disregard for the truth or falsity of information related to a claim can make the provider liable under the law.

-The Role of the Whistleblower in Exposing Medicare and Medicaid Fraud
+Examples of Medicare and Medicaid Fraud

-If you are aware of Medicare or Medicaid Fraud and are considering taking legal action, please contact the whistleblower team at Baum, Hedlund, Aristei and Goldman.
+If you are aware of Medicare or Medicaid fraud and are considering taking legal action, please contact the whistleblower team at Baum, Hedlund, Aristei and Goldman.